Forsvarets Spesialkommando: History

-On 25 March 1962, the Army Parachute Ranger School (Hærens Fallskjermjegerskole) was created.
-The focus of this school initially was to provide parachute training for certain groups of personnel within the Norwegian Armed Forces, and eventually the Paratrooper Platoon (Fallskjermjegertroppen) was established in 1965.
-Specially selected personnel from this platoon were assigned to Ranger Command 1 in the old mobilization army of the Cold War and were on standby in case of war.
+On 25 March 1962, the Army Parachute Ranger School (Hærens Fallskjermjegerskole) was established.
+Initially, the school provided parachute training for selected groups within the Norwegian Armed Forces, and in 1965 the Paratrooper Platoon (Fallskjermjegertroppen) was formed.
+Selected personnel from this unit were assigned to Ranger Command 1 in the Cold War mobilization army and held in readiness in the event of conflict.